 - Shwe San Daw Pagoda (SUNSET POINT!)

-2 Day Bagan Itinerary DAY 2:
+2 Day Bagan Itinerary: DAY 2:

 Day 2 of the Bagan Itinerary is another early start!
 Yesterday you rode the Bagan Hot Air Balloon, but today you’re going to be up for sunrise again, but this time watching the spread of hot air balloons from the Pagodas at ground level.
-It’s a completely different atmosphere from being in the balloon yourself, and also truly mesmerising.
+It’s a completely different atmosphere from being in the balloon yourself, and also truly mesmerizing.

 Again, I’d recommend taking a guide for the 2nd day, especially to get the best temples of sunrise views.
 The rest of the day you have 2 choices.
 More temples and Pagodas.
 Most people choose this, and if you do, check out the 4 I’ve listed below.
 Personally, I get templed-out quickly, so I have a better option for Day 2.